guptar02/Data_Mining---COVID-19-Hate-Speech-Analysis/README.md

 <img width="360" alt="image" src="https://github.com/guptar02/Data_Mining---COVID-19-Hate-Speech-Analysis/assets/134241281/7004a3d3-65d9-4fc9-a295-fa9fb3d28d61">

-_Note - This was done in a team of two and my part was to analyze the post covid sentiments.
-Therefore, the scripts are only available for post-covid analysis._
+_Note - This was done in a team of two and my part was to analyze the during covid sentiments.
+Therefore, the scripts are only available for during-covid analysis._